Rc<RefCell<T>> / Arc<Mutex<T>>

 To prevent forgotten lock releases, Rust's Mutex is designed so that the guard (MutexGuard) automatically releases the lock when it goes out of scope.

 Locking multiple Mutexes in different orders can cause a deadlock.
-When multiple locks are needed, always design your code to acquire them in a consistent order.
+When multiple locks are needed, acquiring them in a consistent order is necessary to avoid deadlocks.

 If you find any errors or copyright issues, please contact us.